FailAcademy/learning/adp-vancouver/_lessons/week-03/_03-async-javascript.md

 ### Blocking & Non-Blocking (5)

-Now imagine the king suddenly has another task he has to handle.
+Now imagine the king suddenly has another emergency task he has to handle.

 King -> Servant "bring me some wine"